Contact us about private gastric sleeve surgery

-It is important that you are fully aware of the implications before committing to gastric sleeve surgery as it requires a change to the way you think about food, eating and drinking, and exercise.
-Losing weight before surgery will help with your recovery, increase your rate of weight loss and help with the transition to a post-operative diet.
+It’s important that you’re fully aware of the implications before committing to gastric sleeve surgery, as it requires a change to the way you think about eating, drinking and exercise.
+Losing weight before surgery will help with your recovery, increase your rate of weight loss and help change your diet for the long term.

-Once surgery is agreed, you will need to follow a strict diet in the two weeks prior to the operation in order to prepare your body for the surgery.
-A pre-operative diet will help shrink your liver and also reduce fat in your abdomen, allowing the surgeon to operate more easily and safely.
+Once surgery is agreed, you’ll need to follow a strict diet in the two weeks before the operation to prepare your body for the procedure.
+A pre-operative diet will help shrink your liver, allowing your surgeon to operate more easily and safely.

-You will also be advised to stop smoking as this will increase your risk of getting an infection after surgery, which can slow down your recovery.
-It can also make your surgery less effective and can lead to complications.
+You’ll also be advised to stop smoking as smoking will increase your risk of getting an infection after surgery, which can slow down your recovery and lead to other complications.

 You’ll be given a general anaesthetic and the procedure will be done using laparoscopic keyhole surgery.
 Part of your stomach is stapled and removed, leaving behind a smaller stomach.